r0-8y/calendar/README.md

 ### `npm install`

-Installs all the important npm packages that you need for running this app.
+Installs all the important npm packages that you need to run this app.

 ### `npm start`